Stab vest

 A stab vest or stab proof vest is a reinforced piece of body armor, worn under or over other items of clothing, which is designed to resist knife attacks to the chest, back and sides.

-Stab vests can be made from a variety of materials but are usually made using high-strength synthetic fibers.
+Stab vests can be made from a variety of materials but are usually made with high-strength synthetic fibers.
 This is similar to ballistic vests, but stab vests are constructed with a tighter weave.

 Use

-Stab proof vests are standard issue to police officers in both the United Kingdom and New Zealand.
-They are also commonly worn by paramedics, security staff, traffic wardens, environmental wardens, customs officers, immigration officers, bailiffs, cash in transit officers, door supervisors/bouncers, or anyone who else may be under threat.
+Stab vests are standard issue to police officers in both the United Kingdom and New Zealand.
+They are also commonly worn by other high-risk workers, including security professionals, corrections officers, and emergency medical personnel.

-Bulletproof vests are more commonly used by police in countries with greater firearms ownership, such as the United States and Canada; but dual-purpose armor plates that protect against both stab and firearms attacks are fairly widely available for police and also security applications.
+Ballistic vests are more commonly used by police in countries with greater firearms ownership, such as the United States and Canada; but multi-threat armor, which combines stab and ballistic protection, is available for police and other security applications.

 Standards

 "Ice pick" tests

 In the mid-1980s the state of California Department of Corrections issued a requirement for a body armor using a commercial ice pick as the test penetrator.
 The test method attempted to simulate the capacity of a human attacker to deliver impact energy with their upper body.
 As was later shown, this test overstated the capacity of human attackers.
 The test used a drop mass or sabot that carried the ice pick.
 Using gravitational force, the height of the drop mass above the vest was proportional to the impact energy.
 This test specified 109 joules (81 ft·lbf) of energy and a 7.3 kg (16 lb) drop mass with a drop height of 153 cm (60 in) and an ice pick with a 4 mm (0.16 in) diameter with a sharp tip with a 5.4 m/s terminal velocity in the test.
 The California standard did not include knife or cutting edge weapons in the test protocol.
 In this early phase only titanium and steel plate offerings were successful in addressing this requirement.

 These textile materials do not have equal performance with cutting-edge threats and these certifications were only with ice picks and were not tested with knives.